Work Experience at Harris Academy St John’s Wood

-During the summer term, Year 10 and 6th Form students take advantage of a two-week work experience placement.
+During the summer term, Year 10 and 6th Form students traditionally take advantage of a work experience placement.
 We are fortunate to receive a well-resourced career and higher education service through the Harris Federation as well as a plethora of in-house knowledge and experience about careers, which is delivered from Year 7 through to Post-16 students.

 Our work experience programme focuses on 3 key areas:

 - Recognising our own strengths in a careers / education setting